Modern Method allows Structural Repair of Westpoint Dam

 This mock-up consisted of a large reinforced concrete block incorporating four full scale bar tendons.
 It was used to test and confirm the effectiveness of using hydraulics to evaluate and measure loads in the bars.

-DSI USA was contracted to perform the lift-off tests in order to determine the actual tensioning force of the bars currently in place in the dams.
-To accomplish this task, DSI’s engineers first conducted load tests on the specially constructed mock-ups at FDH’s test facility using a gripping device that had been specially developed by DYWIDAG.
+DYWIDAG was contracted to perform the lift-off tests in order to determine the actual tensioning force of the bars currently in place in the dams.
+To accomplish this task, DYWIDAG’s engineers first conducted load tests on the specially constructed mock-ups at FDH’s test facility using a gripping device that had been specially developed by DYWIDAG.
 The gripping device was necessary because the bars used in the construction of these dams were smooth and without the threads which would have allowed for a coupling device.

 Out of a total of 376 post-tensioning tendons at West Point Dam and 476 tendons at Robert F. Henry Dam, DYWIDAG tested a total of 216 tendons and successfully determined and recorded their actual tension force.
 Having this information allowed the Corps of Engineers to make critical decisions on the condition and safety of both dams.